Baloucoune scores hat-trick as Ulster down Toulouse

 But Ulster would not sit down, Baloucoune grabbing his second try in the fifth minute of the second period after a strong break and offload by Stuart McCloskey.

-Ulster then proceeded to dominate possession and territory, replacement prop Andrew Warwick dotting down for the Irish province's third try from close range, Jon Cooney hitting his second conversion.
+Ulster then proceeded to dominate possession and territory, replacement prop Andrew Warwick dotting down for the Irish province's third try from close range, John Cooney hitting his second conversion.

-Toulouse hit back, Pita Akhi at the heart of their attack.
-But there was one too many forced passes, Baloucoune pouncing to sprint 70 metres for his hat-trick, Cooney bagging the extras to make it 26-13 with 15 minutes to play.
+Toulouse hit back, Pita Ahki at the heart of their attack.
+But there was one too many forced passes, Baloucoune pouncing on a Dupont pass to sprint 70 metres for his hat-trick, Cooney bagging the extras to make it 26-13 with 15 minutes to play.

-The ball was recycled, but Dupont knocked on and the whistle was blown for the end of the game.

-Earlier Saturday, La Rochelle coach Ronan O'Gara ensured more woe for Christophe Urios as his side sauntered to a 31-13 victory over Bordeaux-Begles.
+Earlier Saturday, La Rochelle coach Ronan O'Gara ensured more woe for Christophe Urios as his side, who lost to Toulouse in last season's European and Top 14 finals, sauntered to a 31-13 victory over Bordeaux-Begles.

 O'Gara was involved in a bad-tempered touchline spat with Urios last weekend when La Rochelle ran out 16-15 victors in the Top 14.